-- Cyberbullying, along with all other forms of bullying, will not be tolerated at Sevenoaks School.
-Any incidents of cyberbullying will be responded to in line with our antibullying policy. - See separate Anti-cyberbullying policy for further guidance.
+• Cyberbullying, along with all other forms of bullying, will not be tolerated at Sevenoaks School.
+Any incidents of cyberbullying will be responded to in line with our Anti-bullying and Anti-cyberbullying Policies (found within the Behaviour Policy).

 10.2 Online child abuse and exploitation